nadmax/likeHunter/README.md

 - PM2 (process manager)
 - Discord bot token (from [Discord Developer Portal](https://discord.com/developers/applications))

+## 🛠️ Discord Bot Configuration

+Before running the bot, make sure you have properly configured your application in the [Discord Developer Portal](https://discord.com/developers/applications):

+1. Go to the **Bot** tab of your application.
+2. Enable the following options in the **Privileged Gateway Intents** section:
+   - **PRESENCE INTENT**
+   - **SERVER MEMBERS INTENT**
+   - **MESSAGE CONTENT INTENT**
+3. Copy your bot **Token** and paste it into your `.env` file.

+> These options are required for the bot to read messages, track presences, and access the server member list.

 ## 🔑 Environment Variables

 Create a `.env` file with the following variables: